n6151h/roborank/README.md

 ## Pre-installation

-* Install python 3.6 or later on your computer, if it isn't there already.
+* Install python 3.6 or later (I used 3.8) on your computer, if it isn't there already.
+    If you're doing this on Windows, make sure to check the box that asks if you want to add this to your `PATH`.

 * Install virtualenv on your computer.